 Northern Michigan’s Marty Lagina goes from energy mogul to treasure hunter in the new History Channel adventure reality series The Curse of Oak Island.
-Click to read about it.
+(Click for background info.)
 But before he was a reality television star, Lagina, who lives in Traverse City, channeled his impressive energy toward extracting natural gas and extracting wind in Northern Michigan.
 Scroll on to read our 2009 interview with Northern Michigan’s Marty Lagina when he was still but an energy mogul:

 Not-so-hidden, deep in Missaukee County cornfield country, two 350-foot-tall wind turbines spin their giant arms in the north wind.
 The man behind them is local energy mogul Marty Lagina, whose company, Terra Energy, perfected the tricky extraction of natural gas from Northern Michigan Antrim shale in the 1990’s.
 Five years ago—after he’d sold Terra to CMS Energy for $58 million—Lagina turned his attention to wind.
 His new company, Heritage Sustainable Energy, plans 60 turbines at the Missaukee site, a megawatt capacity that would make the site the biggest wind-energy producer in Michigan.